UllaRisager/Learn-with-Locals/_drafts/teach-your-mates-how-to-code.md

 ---
 layout: post
 title: Teach Your Mates How To Code
-subtitle: '“Higher education takes a lot of time, and they often teach outdated knowledge when it comes to fast-moving technologies.
-Besides that, my mates were both so busy with their lives, so no time for universities nor going back to school, they needed something faster and more efficient.”'
+subtitle: "Teaching my friends\_actually freed up time for me to work on my\_own projects that had been sitting there collecting dust for so long."
 image_path: /uploads/teach-your-mates-how-to-code.jpg
 banner: /uploads/teach-your-mates-how-to-code.png
 image-alt: Teach Your Mates How To Code
-snippet: 'Higher education takes a lot of time, and they often teach outdated knowledge when it comes to fast-moving technologies.
-Besides that, my mates were both so busy with their lives, so no time for universities nor going back to school, they needed something faster and more efficient.”'
+snippet: "Teaching my friends\_actually freed up time for me to work on my\_own projects that had been sitting there collecting dust for so long."
 author-photo: /images/blog/author/ulla.jpg
 author-name: Ulla
-blog-date: May 27th 2017
+blog-date: May 28th 2017
 author-bio: "Always curious and on the move, that's how Ulla describes herself.
 She is a passionate traveler and digital nomad and also the founder of Learn With Locals."
 author-about: Follow her on instagram @ulla_nuna.
 ---